Scope Rules for Handlers

 - For

-conditions, the program continues executing, as if there were aCONTINUE
+SQLWARNINGconditions, the program continues executing, as if there were aCONTINUEhandler. - For

-conditions, if the condition was raised normally, the action isCONTINUE
+NOT FOUNDconditions, if the condition was raised normally, the action isCONTINUE.
+If it was raised bySIGNALorRESIGNAL, the action isEXIT.

 The following examples demonstrate how MariaDB applies the handler selection rules.